agbeltran/jsonldschema/source/semDiff/semDiffUsage.rst

 ============================================
-Code Usage for comparing set of schemas
+How to ompare a set of JSON schemas: code example
 ============================================

-How to use classes to compare set of json schemas
+The following code demonstrates how compare set of JSON schemas using the classes defined in this python package.

 .. literalinclude:: /../examples/semDiff_example.py